JiHunHeo/JiHunHeo/README.md

 👀 I am interested in FrontEnd and BackEnd Develop!
 And it is my dream to become a full-stack developer someday!

-🌱 I’m currently learning JAVA, jsp, Oracle, MongoDB, Python, Javascript, React.js, C, Node.js and Next.js.
+🌱 I’m currently learning JAVA, JSP, OracleDB, MongoDB, Python, Javascript, React.js, C, Node.js and Next.js.

 👯 I want to collaborate so that I can learn more quickly in what I learn.